 Assistant Costume Crafts Supervisor: Assists with the operation of costume crafts.

 Senior Crafts Technician: Creates all accessory or special costume projects as designed by the costume designer (shoes, armor, hats, jewelry, accessories).

 Crafts Technician: Assists senior crafts technician in the construction of all accessory or special costume projects.

-Hair and Makeup Run Crew: Assists actors with hairstyles, wigs, and make-up and maintains styles of wigs and facial hair during the run of assigned productions.
+Hair and Makeup Run Crew: Assists actors with hairstyles, wigs, and makeup.
+Also maintains styles of wigs and facial hair during the run of assigned productions.

 Stage Manager (AEA): Coordinates and executes assigned shows.
 Oversees all rehearsals, scheduling, and calling of productions.

 Assistant Stage Manager (Non AEA): Assists stage manager with coordination and execution of assigned shows.
 Responsible for creation and maintenance of the majority of show paperwork for assigned shows.
 Oversees all backstage operations during tech and performances.